Anyone alive and mostly conscious during the 20th century has heard of Charles

 DAY OF HIS VISIT?

 Lindbergh arrived at Tucson Friday September 23, 1927 at 2:00PM.
 The film below captures his arrival in a cloud of dust.
 He deplaned and inspected a cactus model of his airplane.
 He then rode in an open car to the University of Arizona and gave a brief speech (below).
 On the next morning he is shown departing.
+For your convenience, this film is also on YouTube and on Vimeo and can be viewed at the links.

 A lot of ink has been laid on paper that describes Lindbergh's life and deeds.
 This Web page won't reiterate that.
 Rather, if focuses only on the things that are tour- and Tucson-related.
 There's plenty of information and links here that you may not find accumulated in one place.